 3. Tincture it: This is where the grounded placenta is mixed with some alcohol and is taken as drops.
 This can help to ease the uterus contracting back.

-6. Donate your placenta: The blood that still remains in the placenta and throughout the cord is full of stem cells.
-However, it is advised to wait for white before cutting the cord.
+6. Donate your placenta.
+The blood that still remains in the placenta and throughout the cord is full of stem cells.
+However, it’s advised to wait for white before cutting the cord.

-8. You can photograph your placenta: Whether you hire a professional birth photographer or you capture a snapshot on your phone, at least take a photograph of it.
+8. You could photograph your placenta: Whether you hire a professional birth photographer or you capture a snapshot on your phone, at least take a photograph of it.
 They’re truly fascinating and so beautiful in my opinion!

-Popular trees include Maple Trees, Fruit Trees, Tulip Trees and another one is the Lilac Tree.
+Popular trees include Maple Trees, Fruit Trees, Tulip Trees and the Lilac Tree.
 To find out how to bury your placenta and plant a tree above it – take a look here!

 10. Let the Hospital, Birth Centre or Midwives take care of it.
 If your placenta is something that doesn’t interest you, the midwives attending your birth can dispose of it for you.
 You’re not obligated to do anything with it!

 13. Make a Placenta Print: I’m a sucker for these and offer them as part of my service!
 They’re becoming increasingly popular.
 The shape and detail of the placenta make a stunning “tree-like” print which once dried looks beautiful framed!
-Here’s what you need to know to make your own!

-16. Make a teddy bear with it: Yes, you read that correctly!
+16. Finally, make a teddy bear with it.
+Yes, you read that correctly!
 I have to say this is the most bizarre one I’ve discovered (and to be honest, it looks like something that came right out of Hammer Horror movie, it’s that stitching…)

 And this concludes my findings!

 Do you love Instagram? (particularly birth photography accounts) Then you’ll LOVE this!